 Executive Officer Notification to the Manufacturer Regarding Determination of Nonconformance.

 Notify in Writing.
-Upon making a determination of nonconformance under subsection § (e)(5) above, the Executive Officer shall notify the manufacturer in writing.
+Upon making a determination of nonconformance under subsection (e)(5) above, the Executive Officer shall notify the manufacturer in writing.

 Information Included in Notice of Determination of Nonconformance.
 The Executive Officer shall include in the notice: